Farakou Massa

-Farakou Massa is a rural commune in the Cercle of Ségou in the Ségou Region of Mali.
+Farakou Massa is a village and rural commune in the Cercle of Ségou in the Ségou Region of Mali.
 The commune lies along the right bank of the River Niger and includes 8 villages in an area of approximately 109 square kilometers.
 In the 2009 census it had a population of 14,314.
 The administrative center (chef-lieu) of the commune is the village of Kominé which is 49 km northeast of Ségou.

+Farakou was historically the seat of a minor kingdom, one of 12 making up the province of Kala under the Mali and Songhai Empires.
+According to legend, the first king was a woman.
+In 1599 the mansa of Farakou joined the Mali emperor in his disastrous assault on Djenne, the only Kala kingdom to do so besides N'Goa.
+In 1644 the king of Farakou joined a Arma invasion of the Sultanate of Massina, and the following year was sacked by Bambara marauders.